Insolvency rejected due to lack of assets

 Important to know – Possibility of discharge of residual debt:

-As a rule, an application for discharge of residual debt can only be made after the three-year blocking period has expired.
+As a rule , an application for discharge of residual debt can only be made after the three-year blocking period has expired .

->> Nevertheless, this ruling should not prevent companies from submitting applications on time.
-Ultimately, it is the decision of the respective local court.
+>> Nevertheless, this ruling should not deter companies from submitting applications on time.
+Ultimately, it is the decision of the respective district court whether the three-year blocking period applies.

 Personal liability:

-In the case of limited liability companies (GmbH) or stock corporations (AG), managing directors or board members can be held personally liable if they do not file for insolvency in a timely manner when insolvency is imminent.
+In the case of limited liability companies (GmbH) or stock corporations (AG) , managing directors or board members can be held personally liable if they do not file for insolvency in a timely manner when insolvency is imminent.

 Delaying insolvency: